chainflipgod/Chainflip-Maker-Demo/README.md

 1. Python 3.7 or higher installed
 2. Chainflip LP API set up and running
-3. A Chainflip LP address
+3. A Chainflip LP address funded with at least 10 $FLIP
 4. A Telegram bot token and chat ID (optional, for notifications)

 ## Setup